 High Premiums

-The HECM has one of the highest mortgage insurance premiums among lending products, especially if your loan period is short.
-It’s only a viable personal finance strategy if you can afford the MIP.
+The HECM has one of the highest mortgage insurance premiums among lending products, especially if the borrower’s loan period is short.
+It’s only a viable personal finance strategy if they can afford the MIP.

 Non-independent Living Conditions

-If you end up residing in an assisted living facility or nursing home, you will lose your status as a primary resident of your home.
-If you leave your house for longer than two years for cross-continental travel, the same conditions apply.
-The government will terminate your loan and cut your HECM payments.
+If the borrower ends up residing in an assisted living facility or nursing home, they will lose their status as a primary resident of their home.
+If the borrower leaves their house for longer than two years for cross-continental travel, the same conditions apply.
+The government will terminate their loan and cut their HECM payments.

-If you decide to relocate or change your primary residence, you must repay your HECM within one year.
-Failure to pay the total amount borrowed will result in the sale of your home.
+If the borrower decides to relocate or change their primary residence, they must repay their HECM within one year.
+Failure to pay the total amount borrowed will result in the sale of their home.

 Non-borrowing Spouses and Family Members

-Non-borrowing residents in your home will face eviction if you fail to meet your HECM obligations.
+Non-borrowing residents in the borrowers home will face eviction if they fail to meet their HECM obligations.
 Non-borrowing spouses can continue to stay if:

 - Their name is on the loan documents as a spouse

-- You have a legally binding marriage contract
+- The borrower has a legally binding marriage contract

-- Their name is on the title of your estate or added 90 days after your death
+- Their name is on the title of the borrower’s estate or added 90 days after their death

-- They become a primary resident of the house you leave behind
+- They become a primary resident of the house the borrower leaves behind

 How to Choose the Best Mortgage for You

-You can find an abundance of mortgage products in the market today.
-Before investing in one, you may want to download a free credit report from AnnualCreditReport.com to see where you stand.
+There is an abundance of mortgage products in the market today.
+Before your client invests in one, they may want to download a free credit report from AnnualCreditReport.com to see where they stand.

 **Age requirements differ by product and state.